 The application deadline for Colorado's primary big game draw is the first Tuesday in April each year.
 Applications for all limited big game licenses must be submitted by 8:00 p.m.
 Mountain Time that day.

 Not planning to hunt Colorado this year?
 Or just planning to purchase an over-the-counter (OTC) elk license?
 You should still be submitting applications.

 Even if you’re not planning to hunt Colorado this year – or if you’re considering an OTC elk option – you should at least be applying for preference points.
 Just a few points can open up a ton of opportunity in Colorado.

 We’re not talking 10 or 20 years of points to draw one of Colorado’s premier units.
 Anywhere between one and five preference points can get you into some great limited entry hunts that offer a higher quality experience than the OTC options.

 When you apply for a preference point as your first choice, you still have the opportunity to draw a license as a second choice.
 In this scenario, you could earn a point AND draw a license.
-To learn more about this, go check out the recent article we published on our sister site at Hunting Gear Outfitters.
-In this article, we outlined how to apply for a point and a second choice license.
+To learn more about this, check out this article, where we outline how to apply for a point and a second choice license.

 2. Colorado Mule Deer Hunts